Background and Education

 Jennifer Stackhouse: Biographical Sketch

 Born in Canada, I've lived in a log cabin in Alaska, and danced at the foothills of the Wasatch mountains, though I was raised primarily in Madison Wisconsin.
-I have made Portland Oregon my home for the last 22 years.
+I have made Portland Oregon my home for the last 29 years.

 In my early childhood I moved often, attending four different schools by second grade.
 Eventually things settled, and I had the opportunity of being given a partial scholarship to attend Wingra school, a progressive K-8 with a philosophy of supporting students unique strengths and developing their skills to think critically and deeply, and to actively engage in their learning through thematic integrated instruction.
-As a child who struggled with Dyslexia, Wingra offered me the support, knowledge base, and flexibility I needed to feel success and develop my skills.
+As a child who struggled with Dyslexia, Wingra offered me the deep relationships, caring support, knowledge base, and flexibility I needed to feel success and develop my skills.
 In time, I would seek to create for my public school students the experiences of joy, support, and relationship I found in Wingra.

 When I decided to pursue academic teaching, I attended George Fox University for both my MAT and later my Ed.
-D. I student taught in David Douglas at grades 5 and 3, and I taught for the Beaverton School District at West TV Elementary, and Vose Spanish Immersion Elementary in grades 3, 2 and a 1/2 blend.
-I've been the RTI/Intervention coordinator in Gresham Barlow and an elementary principal in Scappoose.
+D. I student taught in David Douglas at grades 5 and 3.
+I was then hired by Beaverton School District and taught at West TV Elementary, and Vose Spanish Immersion Elementary in grades 3, 2 and a 1/2 blend.
+After completing my Ed.D.
+I became the District K-8 MTSS coordinator for Gresham Barlow.
+In 2018 I became a school administrator working in a both neighborhood and K-8 public charter school settings.

 In my early childhood I moved often, attending four different schools by second grade.
 Eventually things settled, and I had the opportunity of being given a partial scholarship to attend Wingra school, a progressive K-8 with a philosophy of supporting students unique strengths and developing their skills to think critically and deeply, and to actively engage in their learning through thematic integrated instruction.
-As a child who struggled with Dyslexia, Wingra offered me the support, knowledge base, and flexibility I needed to feel success and develop my skills.
+As a child who struggled with Dyslexia, Wingra offered me the deep relationships, caring support, knowledge base, and flexibility I needed to feel success and develop my skills.
 In time, I would seek to create for my public school students the experiences of joy, support, and relationship I found in Wingra.

 When I decided to pursue academic teaching, I attended George Fox University for both my MAT and later my Ed.
-D. I student taught in David Douglas at grades 5 and 3, and I taught for the Beaverton School District at West TV Elementary, and Vose Spanish Immersion Elementary in grades 3, 2 and a 1/2 blend.
-I've been the RTI/Intervention coordinator in Gresham Barlow and an elementary principal in Scappoose.
+D. I student taught in David Douglas at grades 5 and 3.
+I was then hired by Beaverton School District and taught at West TV Elementary, and Vose Spanish Immersion Elementary in grades 3, 2 and a 1/2 blend.
+After completing my Ed.D.
+I became the District K-8 MTSS coordinator for Gresham Barlow.
+In 2018 I became a school administrator working in a both neighborhood and K-8 public charter school settings.

 Education